 As fall fades into winter and more and more time is spent indoors rather than out, you may realize your home is in need of an update.
 We have one word for you: black.

-In addition to being simultaneously contemporary and classic, black is an unexpected neutral and pairs well with a myriad of other colors, textures, and finishes.
-Use black to update your home as soon as this weekend; check out the following five DIY-able ideas for inspiration.
+In addition to being simultaneously contemporary and classic, black is an unexpected neutral that pairs well with a myriad of other colors, textures, and finishes.
+Use black to update your home as soon as this weekend – check out the following five DIY-able ideas for inspiration.

 Update Your Railing